 If the manager refuses, you can contact the licensing department at your local authority (check the 'contact us' section of its website), which should then investigate.

 The maximum penalties for breaching a licence condition in England and Wales are six months in prison and/or a fine of up to £20,000, but it's more likely to prompt a review by the licensing authority, which could result in revocation of the licence to sell alcohol.

 It's up to the owners of individual establishments to decide, but generally restaurants, bars and cafes operate a "no outside food or beverage" policy, regardless of whether you're buying alcohol.
 Having said that, it's unlikely staff would tell you off for taking a quick swig of water from your own bottle if bottled water isn't available to buy.

-Try this cool website dedicated to tap water - Tapwater.org - which has a handy tool that allows you to find places that provide free tap water.
-"Refilling stations" can be found in pubs, cafes, cycle shops - even bakeries.
-Just type your location into the search bar.
-Thanks to forumite Katiehound for this.
+Try this cool website dedicated to tap water - Refill - which has a handy app that allows you to find places that provide free tap water.
+"Refilling stations" can be found in places such as pubs and cafes.

 This depends on the country you're travelling to.
 Many serious illnesses are caused by contaminated water, so it's essential you check the purity of the water in your destination before drinking it.
 Travel guides should have a section on this.

-100 litres of tap water cost less than one litre of bottled water.
-We've crunched the numbers and if you poured 100 litres of tap water in Manchester in one day it'd cost you just under 18p for the lot, yet if you bought the same amount of Evian it'd be just over £40.
+100 litres of tap water costs less than one litre of bottled water.
+When we crunched the numbers, we found pouring 100 litres of tap water in Manchester in one day would cost you just under 18p for the lot, yet if you bought the same amount of Evian it'd be just over £40.